Home » Repurposed Furniture » gray glazed shelves

 I find it’s best to mark the spot, drill pilot holes to allow easy securing of the screws with a screwdriver.
 A power drill may break your screws if you’re drilling into hardwoods.

 You may remember seeing the smaller shelves when I shared the chippy white chest.
-Lately I’ve found more pieces that I think will make great shelves just by adding a board on top.
-Shelves seem to sell really well for me at Glendale.
+Lately, I’ve found more pieces that I think will make great shelves just by adding a board on top.
+Shelves seem to sell well for me at Glendale.

-Here's a question for you.
+Here’s a question for you.
 I struggled with which way to hang these twin shelves.
-I tried it both ways with the narrow ends facing each other as well as with the wider ends facing.
-Apparently at the time, I must have liked this way better because I can’t find any pictures with them hanging the other way.
+I tried it both ways, with the narrow ends facing each other and the wider ends facing.
+Apparently, I must have liked this way better at the time because I couldn’t find any pictures with them hanging the other way.
 Which do you think you would like better?
 In addition, do you think they should stay together as a set of THREE?

 gail